TotalyEnglizLitrate/Liberty-Equality-Fraternity-C/Topics/6_Statements - if,while,for... etc..md

 	puts("Invalid grade");
 }
 ```
-Now we can match the grades being in any case, if the lower case 'b' matches it just "falls though" to the capital B case.
+Now we can match the grades being in any case, for example, if the lower case 'b' matches it just "falls though" to the capital B case.
 You might ask but the grade isn't a capital 'B' how would that execute. you are entirely justified in that, but switch works a little bit differently to how you think, C takes care of the shared execution when you have "fall through" cases such as this one.
 Moreover, it can do some black magic to jump directly to the desired case without any comparisons at all in some cases (if the compiler can figure out a way to do that, do note that this is highly dependent on your code).
 # Looping Statements
 ### while / do while
 In many places, you have to not just check and do something based on a condition, but you have to repeat it again and again as long as the condition is true.